amarlearning/spot-optimizer/README.md

 # Performance Optimisations

-- Updates the instance interruption table only every hour and not the whole data, such as ranges and instance types, since they don't change often.
+- Efficiently updates the instance interruption table only every hour, avoiding unnecessary data fetches.
+- Focuses on providing the most stable instances based on the latest interruption rate data.

 ---